Hormel Historic Home

 Picture

 Of German descent, George A. Hormel settled in Austin and began pursuing his dream of becoming a Meat Packer, not just a butcher.
-It was the late 1880's and George wanted to put down some roots - Austin seemed like the right place based on the people he had met here during his travels as a hide buyer.
+It was the late 1880's and George wanted to put down some roots - Austin seemed like the right place based on the people he had met here during his travels as an animal hide buyer.
 After a few years of partnership in a butcher shop his vision became reality.
-Geo.
+The Geo.
 A. Hormel and Company is officially recorded as beginning in November, 1891.

 Picture